 Coronavirus research: Contributions from the natural and life sciences

-The Bernhard Nocht Institute for Tropical Medicine (BNITM) is involved in diagnosing SARS-CoV-2, in part through its mobile laboratory.
+The Bernhard Nocht Institute for Tropical Medicine (BNITM) is involved in diagnosing SARS-CoV-2, in part through its mobile laboratories.
 It is carrying out epidemiological studies on the prevalence of SARS-CoV-2 infections in Hamburg and Africa, training laboratory staff and readying laboratories in a number of African countries to diagnose SARS-CoV-2.
 The BNITM is involved in placebo-controlled multicentre drug studies and is developing improved diagnostic methods.
 It is also establishing small animal models to study the pathogenesis of COVID-19 and for in-vivo validation of new active substances.
 The BNITM is involved in the COVID-19 Snapshot Monitoring project (COSMO), which is studying knowledge, risk perception, protective behaviours and trust during the current COVID-19 outbreak.

 New: The German Federal Ministry of Health has approved joint research projects involving the Research Center Borstel, Leibniz Lungcenter (FZB) and the Heinrich Pette Institute - Leibniz Institute for Experimental Virology (HPI).